Multisensory Integration in the Auditory System

 • Microsurgery techniques (and viral injections)

-• Multielectrode recording (combined with optogenetics)
+• Multielectrode recording (in combination with optogenetics)

 • Data analysis and programming in Matlab, with utilization of openly available packages (e.g. Kilosort)